 Benefits to members: We engage the Grade 9 students in a fun way and we promote volunteerism.
 We also help fellow students complete the requirements for their Secondary School Graduation Diploma.

-How to get involved: Complete your 40 Hours of Community Service, then see Mrs. Healy in the Student Success Room (Locker Bay).
+How to get involved: Complete your 40 Hours of Community Service, then see Ms. Roddick in the Student Success Room (Locker Bay).
 If you complete these hours in Grade 9, she will find you and invite you to join.